 All-Accessible Park: All-Accessible Park is located east of S. 116th Street, north of W. Loomis Road (State Highway 36) in U.S. Public Land Survey Section 19.
-It is envisioned that All-Accessible Park will serve not just the City of Franklin, but the entire southwestern portion of the Milwaukee metropolitan area.
+It is envisioned that All-Accessible Park will serve not just the City of Franklin, but the entire Milwaukee metropolitan area and beyond.
 For this reason, it is important that All-Accessible Park be located along an arterial road, such as State Highway 36 (West Loomis Road) to provide proper ingress and egress for the traffic this park will likely generate.
 The park will encompass approximately 49 acres of land acquired by the Milwaukee Metropolitan Sewerage District in furtherance of their Greenseams Program, formerly known as the "Hack property" and anywhere from 0.32 acres to 4 acres of land purchased, leased or donated from Victory of the Lamb Lutheran Church located at 11120 W. Loomis Road.
 The Hack property has a large wetland on it, which is part of a Southeastern Wisconsin Regional Planning Commission (SEWRPC) designated Isolated Natural Resource Area.
 Furthermore, the property is subject to a Stewardship Grant and Management Contract from the Wisconsin Department of Natural Resources.
 Therefore, the Hack property will be primarily limited to passive recreation and the active recreation facility improvements will be installed on the Victory of the Lamb Property.
 Due to the presence of high quality natural resource features and the limited active recreational value of the property, All-Accessible Park is best classified as a Specialized Recreational Area or Special Park.
-The acquisition and improvement costs for All-Accessible Park are described below.5.
+The acquisition and improvement costs for All-Accessible Park are described below.
 The Comprehensive Outdoor Recreation Plan update identifies the following potential improvements to the proposed Special Park:

-- n Preparation of a boundary survey of the property. - n Development of a detailed site development plan and landscape plan for the park. - n Installation of all park signage (including interpretive signage). - All-Accessible Playground (about 0.32-acres needed).
-This community builtplayground is to include a poured in place surface for easy mobility, and extra wide ramps to accommodate two way pedestrian travel and wheelchairs.
-The playground design will conform to the Americans with Disabilities Act Accessibility Guidelines, and Consumer Product Safety Commission guidelines. - Provision of an enclosed park pavilion with indoor restroom facilities, which meets all applicable Americans with Disabilities Act and Barrier Free Design Standards requirements (located outside of all protected natural resource features). - Provision of 50-space hard-surfaced, paved off-street parking lot with curb, gutter, and storm sewer which is clearly marked and lighted. - n Provision of an internal trail system. - Addition of park benches and picnic tables if demand increases over the planning period.
-Some of these park benches and picnic tables may be permanently anchored.
+- Preparation of a boundary survey of the property. - Development of a detailed site development plan and landscape plan for the park. - Installation of all park signage (including interpretive signage). - All-Accessible Playground (about 0.32-acres needed).
+This community built playground is to include a poured in place surface for easy mobility, and extra wide ramps to accommodate two way pedestrian travel and wheelchairs.
+The playground design will conform to the Americans with Disabilities Act Accessibility Guidelines, and Consumer Product Safety Commission guidelines. - Provision of an enclosed park pavilion with indoor restroom facilities, which meets all applicable Americans with Disabilities Act and Barrier Free Design Standards requirements (located outside of all protected natural resource features). - Provision of 50-space hard-surfaced, paved off-street parking lot with curb, gutter, and storm sewer which is clearly marked and lighted. - Provision of an internal trail system. - Addition of park benches and picnic tables if demand increases over the planning